Symptoms of a Bad Brake Master Cylinder (Warning Signs You Shouldn’t Ignore)

 3. Spongy Brake Pedals

-In essence, spongy brake pedals can be caused by a bad master cylinder or air in lines.
+In essence, spongy brake pedals can be caused by a bad master cylinder or air in the lines.
 The latter reason prevents the brake fluid from moving around more efficiently.
 Other reasons for a spongy brake pedal are damaged brake lines, rust, and leaks in the brake calipers.

-Read Also: Brake Pedal hard and Brakes Lock Up [Causes and How to Fix]
+Read Also: Brake Pedal Hard and Brakes Lock Up [Causes and How to Fix]

 4. Contaminated Brake Fluid